mgschwan/blensor/doc/python_api/rst/bge_types/bge.types.KX_GameObject.rst

          The object must have a physics controller for the mass to be applied, otherwise the mass value will be returned as 0.0.

+   .. attribute:: isSuspendDynamics

+      The object's dynamic state (read-only).

+      :type: boolean

+      .. seealso:: :py:meth:`suspendDynamics` and :py:meth:`restoreDynamics` allow you to change the state.

    .. attribute:: linearDamping

       The object's linear damping, also known as translational damping.
 Can be set simultaneously with angular damping using the :py:meth:`setDamping` method.